GoDY4u/PhoneLyzer/README.md

 ## 🛠 Configuration and Customization

-If you want to modify the script, you can edit the Python block inside `phone_osint.sh`.
+If you want to modify the script, you can edit the Python block inside `phonelyzer.sh`.
 For example, to change the language of geolocation output, modify this line:

 ```python